Develop your voice by using your unique perspective to explore and write about youth culture and the coming-of-age experience.

 • Students will develop their writing style and voice by exploring their unique identity in the context of community, culture and humanity.

 • Students will employ journalistic techniques to discover and critique the work of other young writers.

-• Speakers and lecturers will vary with the instructors and terms.
-Previous speakers include: Mariya Karimjee (writer and journalist), Aja Monet (poet), Marisa Siegel (Owner/Editor-in-Chief, The Rumpus), Kevin Nguyen (contributor, GQ) and Facilitators from Urban Word (a non-profit leader in the youth literary arts movement).
+• Previous guest speakers include: Mariya Karimjee (writer and journalist), Aja Monet (poet), Marisa Siegel (Owner/Editor-in-Chief, The Rumpus), Kevin Nguyen (contributor, GQ) and Facilitators from Urban Word (a non-profit leader in the youth literary arts movement).